 - Large bag/backpack for the bulk of your belongings, a smaller, lighter one for walks.

-- Natural toiletry products wherever possible (you will be cleaning yourself out on many levels and it is preferable not to use any toxic/chemical products during this process, which includes most brands of toothpaste and deodorants)
+- Natural toiletry products wherever possible (you will be cleaning yourself out on many levels and it is preferable not to use any toxic/chemical products during this process, which includes most commercial brands of toothpaste, repellants, deodorants, etc.)

 - Some form of journal or diary to record your experiences is a very good idea.

-- Personal entertainment devices are ok (such as iPods, mp3 players but preferably just to listen to some relaxing music on occasion, NOT to watch movies, TV programmes etc.)
+- Personal entertainment devices are ok (cell phones, mp3 players, ipads, etc. but preferably just to listen to some relaxing music on occasion, take photos, etc… NOT to watch movies, TV programmes, scroll through social media !!)

-- Musical instrument – There will be times during ceremony when you can freely express yourself musically if you like (the rest of the time is ok as well as long as you are not bothering anyone)
+- Musical instrument – There will be times during your stay when you can freely express yourself musically (we have some on site)

 - Any form of creative material is excellent such as pencils, sketch pad, paints, etc…. (you will possibly feel quite inspired !!)